 RTDRS is conducting all hearings by phone.
 Parties wishing to proactively provide their phone number for an upcoming hearing are asked to phone 403-297-8550 and leave a message with their name, case number and phone number.

-After you create an account, accessing the RTDRS eFiling Service portal works best in an Internet Explorer browser operating on a Microsoft Windows-based desktop or laptop.
+After you create an account, accessing the RTDRS eFiling Service portal works best in an Internet Explorer, Google Chrome or Microsoft Edge browser operating on a Microsoft Windows-based desktop or laptop.

 Create an account

 To create a Residential Tenancy Dispute Resolution Service (RTDRS) account, you will need to submit your name, a valid email address and a unique password:

 - you will receive a verification email before you can access your account